konterfektcesarza/project_euler/README.md

 # project_euler
-Locked to private in order to not spoil the fun for others :)
+Locked to private in order to not spoil the fun for others :))
-Project euler is a site which contains a set of challanges in form of mathematical / programming problems for one to solve.
-Problems start out easy and slowly rank up in terms of difficulty, demanding more and more optimization and mathematical prowess.
+Project euler is a site that offers a set of algorithmic challanges in form of mathematical problems for one to solve with a computer program.
+The problems start out easy and get progressively harder, so for some of the earlier ones, they are probably better treated as a souvenir the early struggles of learning to program, rather than serious problem solving.
-The idea is that you learn stuff in the process and git good.
+Current peak - problem 46, "Goldbach's Other Conjecture" - solved by 5% of the entire userbase.